gitter-badger/e2d/README.md

 # E2D

-E2D is a lightweight game engine intended for 2D browser games.git
+E2D is a lightweight game engine intended for 2D browser games.